How to Spend 2 Epic Days in Olympic National Park

 The Sol Duc Campground is one of a few campgrounds that you can book in advance.
 It’s through a 3rd party and not the national park, but they actually operate 2 different campgrounds in the park.

-To make the next day easier by driving toward Forks to stay at the Olympic Adventures RV Park.
+To make the next day easier drive toward Forks and stay at the Olympic Adventures RV Park.

 Hotels